Mia Wasikowska: 2010–2016: Breakthrough and critical acclaim

 On 25 October, Wasikowska was honored with the Hollywood Awards' Breakthrough Actress Award, which was presented to her by Bryce Dallas Howard, and she won the Australian Film Institute International Award for Best Actress on 12 December for her performance in Alice in Wonderland.
 According to Forbes, Alice in Wonderland was amongst the highest-grossing films of 2010 with $1.025 billion.
 As of May 2022, it is the 44th-highest-grossing film of all time.

 From March to May 2010, Wasikowska filmed Cary Fukunaga's adaptation of Jane Eyre, in which she starred as the title character opposite Michael Fassbender as Mr. Rochester.
 She began reading the novel after completion of Alice in Wonderland, during which she asked her agent if a script existed.
 Two months later, she received a script and was asked to meet with Fukunaga Fukunaga was unfamiliar with her work and was undecided about casting her, so he sought the opinion of director Gus Van Sant, who had worked with Wasikowska on his 2011 film Restless.
-Fukunga told BlackBook magazine in February 2011, "Gus wrote back: 'Cast her.'"
+Fukunaga told BlackBook magazine in February 2011, "Gus wrote back: 'Cast her.'"
 Due to a scheduling conflict, she had to withdraw from the lead in Julia Leigh's 2011 Australian independent film Sleeping Beauty, and she was replaced by Emily Browning.

 Wasikowska appeared in Restless (2011), which was filmed from November to December 2009.
 The portrayal of her character, a terminally ill sixteen-year-old, required her to crop her long hair.
 From December 2010 to February 2011, Wasikowska filmed Rodrigo García's Albert Nobbs, for which she was a last-minute replacement for Amanda Seyfried.

 On 21 April 2011, Wasikowska was named in the Time 100, a listing of the world's most influential people, which featured a brief essay written by Albert Nobbs co-star Glenn Close.
 In June, Wasikowska was invited to join the Academy of Motion Picture Arts and Sciences.
 In December, she was among a group of actors who filmed a series of shorts from The New York Times titled Touch of Evil, which honored the art of cinematic villainy.